copperwater/xNetHack/doc/xnh-changelog-7.0.md

     items.)
   - Level sounds of explosions appear on the lower floors of the quest as you and Schliemann's team converge on Itlachiayaque.
+- Mummies now have a touch attack that inflicts withering, a new status effect.
+  Withering has the following effects:
+  - Every turn, a withering creature loses 1 or 2 hit points (0 or 1 if it regenerates), until the withering times out.
+  - Withering creatures do not regenerate HP like normal, though items such as healing potions work the same to restore HP.
+  - Creatures that die to withering attacks do not leave a corpse.
+  - When the player is withering, a "Wither" status is shown on the status line.
+    Status hilites can be used to configure this status like normal.
+It's also covered under 'major-troubles' in status hilites.
+  - Prayer can fix withering, but unicorn horns cannot.
+Life-saving also does not cure it.
+  - The various mummies inflict increasingly higher durations of withering as they increase in difficulty.

 ### Interface changes